 It gets worse.
 The ATF tends to do better with Democratic presidents, but that’s not always the case.
 Unlike the Secret Service or the FBI, the ATF has no “native constituency” to protect it from political winds, Spitzer writes.
 It inspires little respect in law enforcement.
 J. Edgar Hoover called it the bureau of “Whiskey, Cigarettes and Pistols.”
 It has also no statutory independence, so it’s easily starved of funding.

 There’s more bad news.
 By law, the ATF is barred from computerizing its records.
-To this day, the vetting of firearms licenses are still done by hand on paper.
+To this day, the vetting of firearms licenses is still done by hand on paper.
 The agency is also barred, Spitzer writes, from creating a database of what guns are sold to whom, where and when.
 We still don’t not know how many guns are stolen each year.

 An enfeebled ATF can’t regulate a federal gun market.
 This makes a mockery of state laws trying to regulate state markets.
 New York has some of the strictest gun laws in the country but can’t do anything about corrupt gun dealers in Virginia, where most of the gun trafficking in New York comes from.
 The same dynamic takes place in high-regulation states like California (guns from Nevada) and Illinois (from Indiana).

 The tide is turning against the NRA.
 We can all feel it.
 And that tide is gaining momentum with each new revelation about the NRA’s role in forming a back channel between the president of the United States and illiberal foreign powers.
 But eventually, as the scope of conflict is sufficiently expanded, we’ll need to talk about policy.